grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 #### `maxNodes`

-The `maxNodes` parameter truncates the number of elements in the profile response, to allow tools (e.g., a frontend) to render large profiles efficiently.
+The `maxNodes` parameter truncates the number of elements in the profile response, to allow tools (for example, a frontend) to render large profiles efficiently.
 This is typically used for profiles that are known to have large stack traces.

-When no value is provided, the default will be taken from the `max_flamegraph_nodes_default` configuration parameter.
+When no value is provided, the default is taken from the `max_flamegraph_nodes_default` configuration parameter.
-When a value is provided, it will be capped to the `max_flamegraph_nodes_max` configuration parameter.
+When a value is provided, it is capped to the `max_flamegraph_nodes_max` configuration parameter.

 #### `groupBy`

 The `groupBy` parameter impacts the output for the time series portion of the response.
-When a valid label is provided, the response will contain as many series as there are label values for the given label.
+When a valid label is provided, the response contains as many series as there are label values for the given label.

+{{% admonition type="note" %}}
-Note: Pyroscope supports a single label for the group by functionality.
+Pyroscope supports a single label for the group by functionality.
+{{% /admonition %}}

-### Query Output
+### Query output

 The output of the `/pyroscope/render` endpoint is a JSON object based on the following [schema](https://github.com/grafana/pyroscope/blob/80959aeba2426f3698077fd8d2cd222d25d5a873/pkg/og/structs/flamebearer/flamebearer.go#L28-L43):